wurbanski/contrail-infra-doc/source/rfc/external.rst

-External Package Managers
+External Software Managers
 =========================

 Purpose of this document
 ------------------------

-This document contains design for implementation of handling external package managers and their mirroring in Contrail 5.0+ CI.
+This document contains design for implementation of handling external software managers and their mirroring in Contrail 5.0+ CI.

 Problem
 -------

 Build system uses many different package managers during the package creation or container building phases.
-Those stages are prone to networking issues while accessing external package repositories.
-Currently, the following package managers are used:
+Those stages are prone to networking issues while accessing external repositories.
+Currently, the following software managers are used:

 * npm (NodeJS)
 * maven (Java)
 * pip (Python)
+* docker

 All of those are calling to the internet instead of using internal, lab-hosted mirrors.